ghostwond3r/Self-Way/Guide/SEC_Legion.md

 *The name of the settings might change if you use Iphone, but the security goes on the same way*

 ### Lock Screen
-- if your screen have no lock, add it and dont use easy PIN like 0000 or 1234
+* If your screen have no lock, add it and dont use easy PIN like 0000 or 1234

 ### Applications
-- remove any app you don't use
+* Remove any app you don't use

 ### Security
-- check to make sure Google Play Protect is activate
+* Check to make sure Google Play Protect is activate

-- check Security & Google Play system Update
+* Check Security & Google Play system Update

-- disactivate Find My Mobile
+* Deactivate Find My Mobile

-- active and setup a Secure Folder
+* Active and setup a Secure Folder

-- setup SIM card Lock (dont loose the NIP)
+* Setup SIM card Lock (dont loose the NIP)

 ### Privacy
-- check the Permission Manager
+* Check the Permission Manager

-- activate the Alert if an app access your clipboard
+* Activate the Alert if an app access your clipboard

-- deactivate Send Diagnostics Data
+* Deactivate Send Diagnostics Data

-- deactivate Android Personalization Services (Google)
+* Deactivate Android Personalization Services (Google)

-- clear data in Android System Intelligence
+* Clear data in Android System Intelligence

-- Google location history: REMOVE ALL HISTORY & DEACTIVATE ALL PERMISSIONS
+* Google location history: REMOVE ALL HISTORY & DEACTIVATE ALL PERMISSIONS

-- Google Activities Control: REMOVE ALL HISTORY & DEACTIVATE ALL PERMISSIONS
+* Google Activities Control: REMOVE ALL HISTORY & DEACTIVATE ALL PERMISSIONS

-- Ads : GET new ID & clear data
+* Ads : GET new ID & clear data

-- Usage & Diagnostics : deactivate
+* Usage & Diagnostics : deactivate

 ### Location
-- deactivate
+* Deactivate

-- app permissions : REMOVED ALL
+* App permissions : REMOVED ALL

-- location services : DEACTIVATE ALL
+* Location services : DEACTIVATE ALL

-- emergency location services : deactivate
+* Emergency location services : deactivate

 ### Google
-- deactivate and clear old history
+* Deactivate and clear old history

-- deactivate offline activities and clear old history
+* Deactivate offline activities and clear old history

-- remove or regenerate adds id
+* Remove or regenerate adds id

-- make sure to have two-factor authentification
+* Make sure to have two-factor authentification

-- change your password with one containing at least 10 characters, mix of letters + caps + numbers
+* Change your password with one containing at least 10 characters, mix of letters + caps + numbers

 </br>

 ## Social Media
+Dont share ;
+* Image & video: without removing metadata > https://www.verexif.com/en/
+* Screenshot of your computer or phone: where we see YOUR actual TIME ZONE

 </br>